-ECRA is a formally structured as a not-for-profit Industrial and Provident Society and is regulated by the Financial Services Authority.
+ECRA is a formally structured as a not-for-profit Co-operative Society and is regulated by the Financial Services Authority.

-As such it is a multi-stakeholder co-operative and now has both worker members and investor members.
+It is a multi-stakeholder co-operative and has both worker members and investor members on its board.

 Both classes of member are involved in decision-making and the election of Directors onto the Board.